umputun/dkll/README.md

 - Server also provides http api to access logs.
 - Client (`dkll clinet`) is a binary command-line utility to read/filter/search and follow logs.

+_note: `dkll agent` can be used as a standalone container without server and client.
+In this case it will be a local collector of all logs and/or forwarder to any (external or internal) syslog server._

 ## Build from the source